HL7/fhir-medication-rems-ig/input/pagecontent/use-cases.md

 The REMS Administrator may recognize the opportunity to share other information or request other actions beyond those described above.

 This implementation guide does not constrain information or requests that a REMS Administrator may return in its CDS Hooks response.
 Other alerts, resources or information gathering steps may be implemented, as needed.

+#### The REMS Prescriber Intermediary is unaware of a REMS program for the medication

+If a Prescriber Intermediary is configured for this medication in the EHR system, the CDS Hooks request will be sent to it instead of directly to the REMS Administrator.
+If the Intermediary does not have a location to forward this request for the medication, an empty response will be returned.

 <p></p>